bear-metal/tunemygc/README.md

 * `RUBY_GC_SPY=action_controller` (Spy on the GC for this type of processing. `action_controller`, `active_job`, `minitest` or `rspec` are supported)

 Defines what type of processing you would like to sample for GC activity.
 An Action Controller spy is the default, but [ActiveJob](https://github.com/rails/rails/tree/master/activejob), [minitest](https://github.com/seattlerb/minitest) and [rspec](http://rspec.info) are also supported as experimental features.

-* `RUBY_GC_TUNE_REQUESTS=x` (a numeric value eg. `200`)

-Controls the interposer lifetime for sampling Rails requests.
-It will enable itself, then remove request instrumentation after the specified number of requests.
-A good minimum ballpark sample set would be 200.

-* `RUBY_GC_TUNE_JOBS=x` (a numeric value eg. `200`)

-Controls the interposer lifetime for sampling ActiveJob jobs.
-It will enable itself, then remove job instrumentation after the specified number of jobs were processed.
-A good minimum ballpark sample set would be 200.

-* `RUBY_GC_TUNE_TESTS=x` (a numeric value eg. `200`)

-Controls the interposer lifetime for sampling a [minitest](https://github.com/seattlerb/minitest) or [rspec](http://rspec.info) based test suite.
-It will enable itself, then remove request instrumentation after the specified number of tests has been run.
-A good minimum ballpark sample set would be 200.

 ## How do I use this?